Loan Assumption Divorce: Your Guide to Navigating the Mortgage

 Essential Documents for a Loan Assumption Application

-Document Type | Purpose | Key Details to Include |
+Document Type Purpose Key Details to Include

-Fully Executed Divorce Decree | Official proof that the court has awarded you the property. | The decree must be final and signed by a judge, explicitly stating you are responsible for the mortgage. |
+Fully Executed Divorce Decree Official proof that the court has awarded you the property.
+The court needs to finalize the decree through a judge’s signature which must explicitly state that you bear responsibility for the mortgage.

-Assumption Agreement | The lender’s form to formalize the transfer. | This legal document requires signatures from both you and your ex-spouse. |
+Assumption Agreement The form serves to transfer ownership according to lender requirements.
+The legal document requires both you and your ex-spouse to sign it.

-Bank Statements | To show you have sufficient assets and a stable financial history. | Usually, the last two or three months of statements for all checking, savings, and investment accounts are required. |
+Bank Statements To show you have sufficient assets and a stable financial history.
+The financial institution needs access to your last two or three months of statements for all your checking and savings accounts and investment accounts.

-Credit Report Authorization | Allows the lender to assess your creditworthiness. | You’ll sign a consent form for a hard credit pull, which will impact your score temporarily. |
+Credit Report Authorization Allows the lender to assess your creditworthiness.
+The process requires you to give consent for a hard credit inquiry which will lead to a short-term decline in your credit score.

 What Are Your Other Options for the Marital Home?